Writer: Roxanne K. Tarapor ~

 UVA rays (ultra violet A) travel deeper through your skin (dermis) and cause wrinkles, aging and spots; these rays can even pass though windows.
 PA (protection grade) specifies protection from UVA rays, the more plus sign after ‘P’ the more protection from UVA rays (for instance, PA +++).

 A sunscreen containing SPF (sun protection factor) protects you from UVB rays (ultra violet B), which can burn the top layer of your skin (epidermis).
-The number in front of SPF indicated the number of minutes into ten, after which you should reapply it.
+The number given after SPF indicates the number of minutes into ten, after which you should reapply it.
 For instant SPF 20 is 20×10 = 200 minutes, so reapply your sunscreen after being in the sun for about 2 hours and 30 minutes presuming you’re going to stay in the sun.

 Below are some helpful time indications: